dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 6:**
-Make sure you can see your container image using following command.
+Make sure you can see your container image using the following command.

 <code>docker images
 </code>